-- Due to cost of living there has been an increase in support for uniform and PE uniform - spare uniform available for students to borrow for a short/long term. - Having stationary available for PP students. - Revision packs for Year 11 students ready before the Christmas break.
-This will include stationary items, revision guides and a past paper pack. - Reading and Oracy has to be developed in all curriculum areas
+- Due to cost of living there has been an increase in support for uniform and PE uniform spare uniform available for students to borrow for a short/long term. - Having stationary available for PP students. - Revision packs for Year 11.
+This will include stationary items, revision guides and a past paper pack. - Reading and Oracy to be developed in all curriculum areas